Quality Assurance in Another World: Characters

 A debugger who has been working tirelessly to report all the bugs within the game.
-Unlike the other debuggers who are either incapacitated or are slacking off, he continues to work diligently to report the game's bugs while he was trapped and refuses to use his debug stone that grants him special powers as he wants to see things from a typical gamer's perspective.
+Unlike the other debuggers who are either incapacitated or are slacking off, he continues to work diligently to report the game's bugs and refuses to use his debug stone that grants him special powers as he wants to see things from a typical gamer's perspective.